-The Internal Auditors undertake internal audit functions based on the audit plan approved by the Audit Committee upon consultation with the Managing Director.
-The audit plan was drawn up based on the level of business activities of the Group and covers the review of the adequacy of the Group's operational control, risk management, compliance with established policies and procedures, laws and regulations.
+The Internal Auditors undertake internal audit reviews based on the audit plan approved by the Audit Committee upon consultation with the Managing Director.
+The audit plan was drawn up based on the business activities and functions of the Group and covers the review of the adequacy of the Group's operational control, risk management, and compliance with established policies and procedures, laws and regulations.
+The Internal Auditors ensure that the agreed scope is sufficient to address the internal audit objectives.

-The Internal Auditors had during the FYE21 carried out reviews on the processes and procedures of the Business Development, Sales and Marketing functions, Revenue and Accounts Receivables functions as well as RRPTs involving Syarikat Bukit Granite Sdn Bhd ("SBG"), the Company's main operating subsidiary.
-It was reported that the controls and compliance of the internal control environment of the functional areas under review were generally in place to support the adequacy of the appropriateness of organisation structure to provide a conducive control environment in managing the operational activities and the adequacy and relevance of established roles and responsibilities.
-From the review of the said functions of SBG, the Internal Auditors reported that the internal control environment was adequate and sufficiently robust to ascertain the availability and effectiveness of monitoring activities to uphold the integrity of the internal control framework.
+The Internal Auditors during the FYE22 carried out reviews on the processes and procedures of the identified functional areas of Contract Management and Project Management (Control of Progress Claims) involving Syarikat Bukit Granite Sdn Bhd ("SBG"), the Company's main operating subsidiary.
+The Internal Auditors also conducted follow-up reviews on previously reported audit findings and the implementation of their recommendations by the Management.
+It was reported that the controls and compliance of the internal control environment of the functional areas under review were generally in place with minimum control issues to support the adequacy of the appropriateness of organisation structure to provide a conducive control environment in managing the operational activities and the adequacy and relevance of established roles and responsibilities.

-The Internal Auditors reported that overall, the internal control for the key areas reviewed was in place and adequate and there were no major issues with controls and compliance that requires the Audit Committee's attention.
+From the review of the abovesaid functions of SBG, the Internal Auditors reported that overall, the internal control environment for the identified key areas reviewed was adequate and sufficiently robust to ascertain the availability and effectiveness of monitoring activities to uphold the integrity of the internal control environment, and there were no major issues with controls and compliance that require the Audit Committee's attention.

-The costs incurred for the internal audit function in respect of FYE21 were RM20,000.
+The costs incurred for the internal audit function in respect of FYE22 were RM20,000.